Intensive Care Support

 42:50 Real vs Perceived end of life situation

 Good day, everyone.
-Thanks for joining me for another episode of the transit lounge podcast.
+Thanks for joining me for another episode of Recovery After Stroke podcast.
 My guest today is Patrik Hutzel.
 And Patrik is an intensive care nurse.
 And in his years of practicing intensive care, he found that there was a gap in the service and found that very difficult to comply with a lot of the decisions that doctors and hospitals were making about people that were receiving the life support services and were on life support systems.

 So he’s set up a service that allows people to actually have an intensive care service at their home for their loved one.
 And in this episode, he explains the process that he had to go through to have that type of service approved in Australia, and have that type of service available to people that were supporting their loved ones in intensive care.